Torneio do Brasil

 - Brabham BT38 [‘33’ as 18-2] (Jean-Pierre Jaussaud): A "new chassis" replacing the ASCA team's Brabham BT38 wrecked by Jean-Pierre Jaussaud at Rouen.
 It was raced by teammate Adam Potocki at Imola, where Potocki failed to qualify, and was then Jaussaud's car for the rest of the season.
 ASCA entered Jaussaud in the Brazilian F2 Torneio, but he was involved in the startline accident at the second Interlagos race, and the Brabham was badly damaged.
 According to Chris Townsend's research, this car was acquired by Fred Opert Racing and raced by Héctor Rebaque in the Caracas Formula B race in March 1973, then by Brian Robertson in the JAF Grand Prix in May 1973.
 It's not clear what else Opert used it for in 1973, but in January 1974, he sold it to John Bernardine (Tulsa, OK) for SCCA Formula B. Then to Warren Pauge (Hacienda Heights, CA) in August 1975, replacing his well-used Brabham BT21.
 Pauge retained the BT38 for many years, even running it as a Can-Am car once in 1982.
 After he finally stopped racing it in 1988, he sold it to Marc Bahner, then it went to George Steven in 1992, Tom Stapleton about 2008, and Paul Skilowitz (Stuart, FL) in 2016.

-- Chevron B20 ["F2-3"?]
-(David Morgan): Appeared as a second Chevron Cars F2 entry for John Watson at Oulton Park in September 1972.
+- Chevron B20 [72-2] (David Morgan): Chevron Racing Team entry in Formula 2 in 1972, raced by Peter Gethin and Vic Elford.
+Gethin won at Pau in early May.
+Also raced by John Watson with a 1900cc Cosworth FVC in the Rothmans 5000.
 Believed to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil at the end of the year.
-Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping before the cockpit.
+Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping just before the cockpit.
 The car was "extremely badly bent" and a fortunately unhurt Morgan had to be cut out of the car.
-It is likely that the would not have been repairable after this, but it is possible it was the basis of the later Nelson Todd car.
+It is likely that the car would not have been repairable after this, but it is possible it survived in some form.

 - March 722 (Gianclaudio "Clay" Regazzoni): In the Torneio do Brasil at the end of 1972, a previously unraced March 722 was entered by Ecurie Shell-Arnold for Clay Regazzoni at two races and for Francisco Lameirao at another.
 At the third race, team manager Sandro Angeleri said that "everything possible [was] wrong with the car".
 Nothing more known.